 A Constant Provider

 The Sun is the backdrop of our lives – a constant and necessary presence.
 Without it, we couldn’t live.
-With its bright light, the Sun raises us out of our doldrums to a happier place – our own kind of prayer for the continuation and stability of life.
-And, when we need it, hope for a better day.
+With its bright light, the Sun raises us out of our doldrums to a happier place; our own kind of prayer for the continuation and stability of life.
+And, when we need it, gives hope for a better day.

-A small bird scurries across the sand – out of the path of a wave, and rests on a lamppost in the shadow of the Sun.
-The Sun, reflecting on water and within Richard Lippold’s shimmering sculpture signifies the source of many parts of our lives.
-Lippold’s glimmering, glimmering Sun; its multidimensionality offers evidence for the layers of everyday life – all that the Sun oversees, gives to, reflects, and protects, like birds flying free in its light.
+A small bird scurries across the sand, out of the path of a wave, and rests on a lamppost in the shadow of the Sun.
+The Sun, reflecting on the water and within Richard Lippold’s shimmering sculpture, signifies the source of many parts of our lives.
+Lippold’s glimmering, glimmering Sun; its multidimensionality offers evidence for the layers of everyday life.
+All that the Sun oversees, gives to, reflects, and protects, like birds flying free in its light.

 At sunset, a car backs up.
 The driver’s arm signals to enter the highway, joining leagues with other cars moving fast in their lanes.
 Headlights gleam like the Sun, going somewhere; going home.

 Women walk on the street; the camera shows us an image of their legs, a purse, black pumps, and one woman in sandals.
 Then, we pan with the camera’s lens upwards and there are the faces, black and white, a group of friends in the city.
 As the Sun continues to set, it sends out a radiant shadow over the water, where barges and workingmen are ending their day.

 The Sun discriminates against nothing and no one, watching over each of us the same.
 Not color, religion, age – or anything – separates us under the Sun’s always-available eye.
 The Sun, setting from its resting place above the clouds of sorrow, hard work, and hardship reminds us a new day is always on its way.